Interviews: Two Way Streets

 Paperwork gets you the interview: the interview gets you the job!
 The interview’s purpose is to allow the employer to assess your candidacy beyond the information presented on your resume.
 The interview also allows YOU the opportunity to assess the organization and the position for which you are interviewing.
 The key point is that the interview is a “communications process.”
 Rather than simply being a respondent to an interviewer’s questions, an effective interviewee takes an active part in the interview.

 The purpose of this Web page is to prepare you to become an active participant in interviews and to help you spell out your liberal arts credentials to full advantage.
-You are encouraged to tailor your interview preparation by discussing your particular goals with an Office of Career Services (OCS) counselor and participating in a mock interview.
+You are encouraged to tailor your interview preparation by discussing your particular goals with a Career Education counselor and participating in a mock interview.